 They're often open-pollinated, meaning that once again nature does the work (pollination) through birds, insects wind, etc.

-I used the candy's old yellow variety ( what a name lol) but these tomatoes are of different colors, sizes, shapes, and flavors.
+I used the candy's old yellow variety ( what a name lol) but heirloom tomatoes are of different colors, sizes, shapes, and flavors.

 How to supreme an orange

 This tomato salad recipe calls for orange supremes.
-It's easy to get them, just make sure your knife is sharp
+It's an easy task, just make sure your knife is well sharpened.

 - Clean and wipe your orange, place it on a chopping board.